We’re here to help make sure you have the Great Barrier Reef tour of a lifetime!

 What accommodation is available?

 Stateroom Cabins Reef Encounter has 21 spacious stateroom cabins which are either a double (one double bed) or twin (two single beds), at the same cost.
-When making your online reservation please select your room preference (double, twin or sole occupancy).
-To book a double bed cabin two persons travelling together are required, unless solo travelers choose to book a sole occupancy cabin.
-The twin share room is a great choice if you are travelling with a friend or if you are travelling alone and you are happy to share a room with another traveler of the same gender.
-If you wish for some privacy, you can choose to book a ‘Sole Occupancy’ cabin, meaning that a solo traveler will not share a room with another guest.
-Double or twin share rooming preferences are allocated on a first come, first served basis.
+When making your online reservation, please select your room preference (double, twin or sole occupancy).
+To book a double bed cabin, two persons travelling together are required, unless solo travellers choose to book a sole-occupancy cabin.
+The twin share room is a great choice if you are travelling with a friend or if you are travelling alone and you are happy to share a room with another traveller of the same gender.
+If you wish for some privacy, you can choose to book a ‘Sole Occupancy’ cabin, meaning that a solo traveller will not share a room with another guest.
+Double or twin share rooming preferences are allocated on a first-come, first-served basis.
 All cabins have en-suite toilet and shower facilities and an ocean view.
 Towels and toiletries (soap & shampoo) are provided.

 What is the age range of guests?

 Our crew are the best on the reef and will accommodate everyone from the very old to the very young!
 Please inform our friendly team upon booking if anyone in your group has any special requirements, such as mobility issues.
-We are a family friendly and disability friendly trip.
-While children are welcome, all child minding and supervision remains solely the responsibility of parents/guardians – Reef Encounter offers no child minding facilities.Reef Encounter has a fully licenced bar which serves alcohol, however it is not a ‘party boat’.
-Many of our guests are awake to do the sunrise scuba dive / snorkel – the best one of the day in our opinion!
+We are a family-friendly and disability-friendly trip.
+While children are welcome, all childminding and supervision remain the responsibility of parents/guardians solely – Reef Encounter offers no child minding facilities.Reef Encounter has a fully licenced bar which serves alcohol.
+However, it is not a ‘party boat’.
+Many of our guests are awake to do the sunrise scuba dive/snorkel – the best one of the day in our opinion!

 Yes, as long as evidence of your certification level can be provided.
 Your scuba qualification must be ‘Open Water Level’ or higher, for you to go diving as a Certified Diver.
-This will be checked by the Dive Supervisor at the start of your trip.
-Proof of qualification can be in the form of a certification card or dive license, a signed and stamped divers logbook with details of your training, or verification from your training agency.
+The Dive Supervisor will check your qualification at the start of your trip.
+Proof of qualification can be in the form of a certification card or dive license; a signed and stamped divers log book with details of your training or verification from your training agency.

-You can contact your training agency for your certification details prior to your trip, if you have lost your licence and do not have a record of your training in your divers log-book.
-If you cannot find proof of your dive qualification, please contact our helpful team prior to your liveaboard tour.
-For most major dive agencies, we can often assist you to find proof of your qualification via the training agency if we are given enough time in advance of your trip.
+You can contact your training agency for your certification details before your trip if you have lost your licence and do not have a record of your training in your divers logbook.
+If you cannot find proof of your dive qualification, please contact our helpful team before your liveaboard tour.
+For most major dive agencies, we can often assist you in finding proof of your qualification via the training agency if we are given enough time in advance of your trip.
 If unable to verify your certification level, we reserve the right to refuse a person scuba diving as a certified diver.

-Please ensure that as a Certified Diver, you have read and understand the SCUBA Divers Important Information pageIf you hold a lower scuba qualification than ‘Open Water Diver’ level, then you may go scuba diving as a ‘Resort Diver’ subject to the medical conditions, or enroll on one of our Learn to Dive Courses to become a fully qualified, Certified Diver.
+Please ensure that as a Certified Diver, you have read and understood the SCUBA Divers Important Information pageIf you hold a lower scuba qualification than ‘Open Water Diver’ level, then you may go scuba diving as a ‘Resort Diver’ subject to the medical conditions, or enrol in one of our Learn to Dive Courses to become a fully qualified, Certified Diver.

 Can I make group bookings?